 Walking is most challenging in the West Oakland segment of the corridor.
 This segment has missing and broken sidewalk segments.
-Parking meters and other utilities also constrain sidewalk width in some seaments.
+Parking meters and other utilities also constrain sidewalk width in some segments.
 All uncontrolled crossings in West Oakland do not have actuated flashing beacons or high visibility pavement markings.
 The volume of pedestrians is higher in the Downtown and Adams Point segments of the corridor.
 Sidewalks are usually wider in these areas.
 Utilities and parking meters in segments of Downtown limited sidewalk width.
 Some sidewalks in the Adams Point area have landscaped buffers.
+There is only one uncontrolled crossing in Downtown and the four in Adams Point all have RRFB or HAWK Beacons.